postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 ### History

-To access the requests you've made, select __History__ on the sidebar.
+To access the requests you've made, select __History__ in the sidebar.
 When you're signed in to Postman, your history [syncs](/docs/getting-started/syncing/) across your devices.

 Select a request to open it again in a new tab.
 You can select more than one request by pressing **⌘** or **Ctrl** and selecting the requests.